because of God's love

 In him (Jesus) you also, when you heard the word of truth, the gospel of your salvation, and believed in him, were sealed with the promised Holy Spirit, who is the guarantee of our inheritance until we acquire possession of it, to the praise of his glory.
 Ephesians 1:13-14 ESV®

 When we hear the word of truth and believe, we are sealed in Jesus by the Holy Spirit (Ephesians 1:13).
 The Greek word for sealed is sphragizo and it means to set a seal or mark upon, to show its approved, show ownership, a finished transaction, security.
-Being sealed with the Spirit indicates that Jesus paying for our sins is a finish transaction, and that we are securely and permanently His.
-(Esther 8:8; Daniel 6:17).
+Being sealed with the Spirit indicates that Jesus paying for our sins is a finished transaction, and that we are securely and permanently His.
+A beautiful truth is, we are sealed with the Spirit, so we are sealed with God's love.
+What are your thoughts on being sealed with the Holy Spirit?

 Life Application

-The Spirit in the book of Romans
+The Spirit in Romans

 Romans chapter eight is one of my favorite passages because it is so rich in what we possess as Christians.
 A friend of mine just told me the other day, she has this chapter memorized because she reads it so much.
-A neat tidbit is that the Holy Spirit is mentioned more times in this chapter than in any other in the Bible.
+A neat tidbit is that the Holy Spirit is mentioned more times in this chapter than in any other chapter in the Bible.
 I am covering Romans 8:1-13 here, and the rest of the chapter on other days.

-For I delight in the law of God, in my inner being, but I see in my members another law waging war against the law of my mind and making me captive to the law of sin that dwells in my members.
+Romans 7:22-8:4 ESV® - For I delight in the law of God, in my inner being, but I see in my members another law waging war against the law of my mind and making me captive to the law of sin that dwells in my members.
 Wretched man that I am!
 Who will deliver me from this body of death?
 Thanks be to God through Jesus Christ our Lord!
 So then, I myself serve the law of God with my mind, but with my flesh I serve the law of sin.
 There is therefore now no condemnation for those who are in Christ Jesus.
 For the law of the Spirit of life has set you free in Christ Jesus from the law of sin and death.
 For God has done what the law, weakened by the flesh, could not do.
 By sending his own Son in the likeness of sinful flesh and as a sin offering he condemned sin in the flesh, in order that the righteous requirement of the law might be fulfilled in us, who walk not according to the flesh but according to the Spirit.
-Romans 7:22-8:4 ESV®

-There is not one bit of condemnation or guilt or judgment from sin for those who are in Jesus Christ.
+Commentary on Romans 7:22-8:4: There is not one bit of condemnation or guilt or judgment from sin for those who are in Jesus Christ.
 Remember, sin produces death but the Holy Spirit gives life to us.
 The written law is good because it reflects God's will, but it has no power to produce holiness in us or enable us to do God's will, because of our sin nature.
-(Galatians 2:16) However, a new dynamic has come about since Jesus took on our likeness condemning sin by His death on the cross – giving us the Holy Spirit.
+(Galatians 2:16).
+However, a new dynamic has come about since Jesus took on our likeness condemning sin by His death on the cross – giving us the Holy Spirit.
 Jesus' Spirit dwelling in us, infuses us with a new principle - the law of life.
-(John 3:3-8).
 This law is stronger than our sin nature (flesh), therefore setting us free from the law of sin and death.
-This new nature given to us through the Spirit gives us the desire and strength to do God's will.
+This new nature given to us through the Holy Spirit gives us the desire and strength to do God's will.
 The Spirit enables us to walk with God.

-For those who live according to the flesh set their minds on the things of the flesh, but those who live according to the Spirit set their minds on the things of the Spirit.
+Romans 8:5-13 ESV® - For those who live according to the flesh set their minds on the things of the flesh, but those who live according to the Spirit set their minds on the things of the Spirit.
 For to set the mind on the flesh is death, but to set the mind on the Spirit is life and peace.
 For the mind that is set on the flesh is hostile to God, for it does not submit to God's law; indeed, it cannot.
 Those who are in the flesh cannot please God.
 You, however, are not in the flesh but in the Spirit, if in fact the Spirit of God dwells in you.
 Anyone who does not have the Spirit of Christ does not belong to him.
 But if Christ is in you, although the body is dead because of sin, the Spirit is life because of righteousness.
 If the Spirit of him who raised Jesus from the dead dwells in you, he who raised Christ Jesus from the dead will also give life to your mortal bodies through his Spirit who dwells in you.
 So then, brother we are debtors, not to the flesh, to live according to the flesh.
 For if you live according to the flesh you will die, but if by the Spirit you put to death the deeds of the body, you will live.
-Romans 8:5-13 ESV®

-Looking at the tense of the Greek, "to live according to" means your mind is continuously set or dominated by the flesh or by the Spirit.
-The mind habitually set on the flesh is spiritually dead, hostile to God and doesn't submit to His ways (Ephesians 2:1-3).
-Setting your mind on the Spirit is life and peace.
-A Christian who sets their mind on the flesh doesn't please God (1 Corinthians 3:1-3).
+Commentary on Romans 8:5-13: The tense of the Greek phrase, "to live according to" means your mind is continuously either dominated by the flesh or by the Spirit.
+The mind set on the flesh is spiritually dead but your mind set on the Spirit, is life and peace.
+The mind set on the flesh is hostile to God because by its very nature, it's at odds with God, acting contrary to His law, devoid of true spiritual strength.
+If you are in the flesh you cannot please God.
+(1 Corinthians 3:1-3; Ephesians 2:1-3).
 If Jesus Christ lives in you, although your body is dead because of sin - you have Jesus' righteousness and are spiritually alive.
-The Spirit indwelling us guarantees our mortal bodies will rise from the dead as Jesus' did.
+The Holy Spirit indwelling us guarantees our mortal bodies will rise from the dead as Jesus' did.
 Given that the Spirit lives in you, you have no obligation to your flesh.
-If you are struggling with setting your mind on the flesh, just remember what Jesus' love did for you so you could have His Spirit and life, so refuse to follow your flesh's inclinations (1 John 4:9-10, 13).

 Reflect on Romans 8:1-13.